MovieLabs/OMC/OMC-JSON/Docs/Overview/SchemaPractices.md

 We avoid the use of plurals.

 - It can create inconsistencies in naming, i.e., parties vs dates vs classes (ies, s, es).
-This can be hard for some people to remember.
+This can be especially hard for non-native English speakers to remember.
-- When plurals are used to indicate that a property can have multiple values, it can lead to confusion when there is only one.
-It can also complicate parsing of the data as it may not always be clear whether something should be in an array or not.
+- When plurals are used to indicate that a property can have multiple values, it can lead to confusion when there is only one value.
+It can also complicate parsing of the data as it may not always be clear whether something should be an array or not.
 - If a schema is updated and a property that was originally singular is changed to allow multiple values, it would be a breaking change.

 **Multiple Values**

 Where a property can contain multiple values, the schema specifies an array, even when only a single value is present.
-Where a property should only ever contain a single instance, an object is used.
+Where a property should only ever contain a single value an object may be used.

 This practice helps simplify parsing the payload.
 A parser can be written to expect that a value is iterable even when it contains a single value, creating less need to type check everything.